 “These guys come out of the NBA and they have these bank accounts, but not necessarily a direction they want to go in,” explained Jenna.
 “Real estate is a good way to harness the drive from the NBA.”

-It is not a ‘sure fire’ way of wealth management nor is it a get rich quick scheme.
-Rather, real estate investment is a teachable skill that can be used to increase the wealth of a NBA player in an exciting way.
+It is not a ‘sure-fire’ way of wealth management nor is it a get rich quick scheme.
+Rather, real estate investment is a teachable skill that can be used to increase the wealth of an NBA player in an exciting way.